pnp/blog/content/post/display-images-in-adaptive-cards.md

 1. Once account is provisioned, open it and:
     1. Navigate to Containers
-    2. Click to create new container
+    2. Select to create new container
     3. Provide its name and set its access to Private

 {{< image alt="image-10" src="images/blog/display-images-in-adaptive-cards/image-10.png" >}}

 1. Now upload image you would like to display in Adaptive Card:
-    1. Click the Upoad link
+    1. Select the Upoad link
     2. Choose a file you want to upload and select all properties as per your choice
     3. Finally after upload navigate to Shared access tokens page